grantslatton/JustParse/README.md

         d <- option "" (string "d")
         return (a:b++c:d)

-So for small `String` parsers, or for use in larger parsers, the `regex` or `regex'` parsers prove very useful.
+So for small `String` parsers, or for use in larger parsers, the `regex` or `regex'` parsers prove very convenient.